Andrey Arshavin: Return to Zenit

-On 27 June 2013, it was announced that Arshavin signed a two-year deal with Zenit, moving on a free transfer.
+On 27 June 2013, it was announced that Arshavin signed a two-year deal with Zenit, joining on a free transfer.
 Arshavin stated that he was "very happy to put on Zenit's shirt again."

 Arshavin scored on his second league appearance for the club, opening a 1–1 draw at home to Kuban Krasnodar on 26 July, before netting again on 7 August, in a 5–0 win in the Champions League third qualifying round against FC Nordsjælland.
 In a total of 21 Russian Premier League appearances in 2013–14, he scored only one more goal, in a 4–0 away win at Rostov on 22 September, and Zenit finished the season as runners-up.

-Kuban Krasnodar
+Final years as a player

-On 13 July 2015, Arshavin signed for Kuban Krasnodar on a one-year deal.
-His contract was dissolved by mutual consent on 1 February 2016.
+On 13 July 2015, Arshavin signed for Russian side Kuban Krasnodar on a one-year deal.
+His contract was dissolved by mutual consent on 1 February 2016, after just 9 appearances.
+Some new outlets reported that Kuban Krasnodar had only signed him to boost the PR of the region's governor before the regional elections.
+After the governor lost the elections, Arshavin and the other big-money players were shipped out.

-Kairat

-On 18 March 2016, Arshavin signed for FC Kairat on a one-year deal, with the option of a second year.
-He also won the Kazakhstan Premier League's Player of the Month award for July 2016, and again in September 2016.
+On 18 March 2016, Arshavin signed for Kazakhstani club FC Kairat on a one-year deal, with the option of a second year.
+He won the Kazakhstan Premier League's Player of the Month award for July 2016, and again in September 2016.
 Arshavin extended his stay at the club for an additional year on 9 November 2016.

-He was after such bestowed with the Kazakhstan Player of the Year award for 2016.

-Arshavin went on to win with Kairat the Kazakhstan Super Cup of 2017.
+He would win the prestigious Kazakhstan Player of the Year award for 2016.
+Arshavin would go on to win the 2017 Kazakhstan Super Cup.
 On 5 November 2018, Kairat announced that Arshavin will leave the club after his farewell game on 11 November 2018.
+He scored 30 goals in 108 appearances for Kairat.

-On 3 December 2018, Arshavin confirmed his retirement as a player.
+On 3 December 2018, Arshavin confirmed his retirement from professional football.
+He would later join upper management of his boyhood club, ZFK Zenit Saint Petersburg in 2019.

 International career

-Arshavin debuted for the Russian national team on 17 May 2002, but was overlooked for the Russia squads at the 2002 FIFA World Cup and Euro 2004.
+Arshavin debuted for the Russian national team on 17 May 2002, but was overlooked for the squads at the 2002 FIFA World Cup and Euro 2004.
 His first goal with the squad came in a friendly match versus Romania on 13 February 2003.
-Since then, he has managed to score or assist in every competition which Russia has participated in.
+Since then, he managed to score or assist in every competition which Russia participated in.
 He was Russia's captain in a Euro 2008 qualifier against Estonia.
 On 11 June 2009, Arshavin was made first-choice captain for Russia by manager Guus Hiddink.